skirienkopanea/skirienkopanea.github.io/_posts/2021-02-17-linear-algebra.md

 $$P=\left[ Re \mathbf{v} \ Im \mathbf{v} \right]$$

 Where v is an eigenvector associated to the eigenvalue a - bi.
+* The same way that the conjugate of an eigenvalue is another eigenvalue in the matrix, the conjugate of an eigenvector is also another eigenvector

 * \\(r=\|\lambda\|=\sqrt{a^2+b^2}\\)